Higher-Order Functions

 '1 2 543543 a word word 34 &^string 456 324'

 You are asked to provide the sum total of all the numbers in that (questionable) sentence.
+Who writes data like this?
+Honestly.
+Somebody clearly had a rough morning.

 Here’s how you might approach this problem using just first-order functions: